Stage 42

+Building history

 The Little Shubert was the first Off-Broadway theatre in New York built from the ground up, and the first to be owned by the Shubert Organization.
-Built as part of a residential tower and opened in 2002, the Little Shubert was the first new theatre built by the Shubert Organization in New York City since 1928, when the Ethel Barrymore opened on West 47th Street.
-Features of Stage 42 include an auditorium with stadium seating providing proximity to the stage.
+Built as part of a residential tower and opened in 2002, the Little Shubert was the first new theatre built by the Shubert Organization in New York City since the Ethel Barrymore Theatre, which opened on West 47th Street in 1928.
+It was designed by architect Hugh Hardy.

+In July 2015, the Little Shubert Theatre was renamed to Stage 42.
+The name was changed to align with the naming conventions of the Shubert Organization's other Off-Broadway theatre complex, New World Stages, which has five venues named Stage 1 through Stage 5.

+Stage 42 is one of the largest Off Broadway theatres, one seat short of the 500-seat minimum that would classify a theater as "on Broadway."
+However, it is an expensive venue to mount shows, partly due to contracts with theatrical unions.
+In 2011, theater producers speculated that Stage 42 might become a Tony-eligible Broadway house by the addition of one seat to bring it to the 500 seat minimum required for Tony eligibility; this has not happened, as going to 500 seats would require negotiating new contracts with the unions, raising costs further.

+Design

+Stage 42 features an auditorium with stadium seating providing proximity to the stage.
 The stage itself and the orchestra pit are comparable in size to the dimensions of many Broadway theatres.

-Stage 42 is one of the largest Off Broadway theatres but has proven to be an expensive venue to mount shows, partly due to contracts with theatrical unions.
-In 2011, theater producers speculated that Stage 42 might become a Tony-eligible Broadway house by the addition of one seat to bring it to the 500 seat minimum required for Tony eligibility; this has not happened, as going to 500 seats would require negotiating new contracts with the unions, raising costs further.
+There are eight wheelchair seats.
+There is an escalator and an elevator that can take guests from the ground floor to the level of the theater.

+The interior features reproductions of artwork from the Shubert Archive, with warm colors throughout.
+The outside of the building has a marquee with "an ornamental canopy in architectural metal and glass."